PDLT-University-of-York/test-split-site/docs/ultra/enrol-cohort.md

 Group names are truncated by the Learn system which can make it hard to identify the one you need.
 To help find the correct group, you can:

 1. **Use a narrow browser window**: this may show all/more of the group name.
-2. **Check in the Class Register**: select the group(s) that you think is correct, Save and check the group name(s) in the Class Register.
-If it isn't the correct group, click three dots icon > Member information > dustbin icon to remove it and try again.
+2. **Check in the Class Register**: select the group(s) that you think is correct, save and check the group name(s) in the Class Register.
+If it isn't the correct group, click three dots icon > Member information > dustbin icon to [unenrol the group](/ultra/unenrol-user) and try again.
 3. **Search in an Original site**: On any Original site (2022/23 or earlier) that you have Instructor access to, click> Users and Groups > Users > Enrol User > Find Users to Enrol > Browse.
 </br> In the pop-up, choose Last Name, Contains, and type the cohort keyword.
 Copy the username for the correct group (something like ‘group.people.dept_00##.atree_##’) and then paste this in at step 3 above.